 - If your memory loss is progressing or becoming severe, make an appointment with your doctor.
 Ask someone you trust to go with you.

-- Encourage them to visit the doctor if their memory loss is interfering with their ability to function on their own.
-Accompany them to the appointment.
+- Encourage them to visit their doctor if their memory loss is interfering with their daily functioning.
+Go with them to the appointment.

-- Write it down.
-Keep a checklist of medications and when they should be taken.
-Use a pill organizer if necessary.
+- Keep a checklist of their medications and when they should be taken.

 - Help them update their address book and calendar.